FlowFuse/nr-project-nodes/README.md

 running in the [FlowFuse platform](https://flowfuse.com).

-These nodes act in a similar way to the core Node-RED Link nodes - but can be used to send and receive messages between different Node-RED instances.
+These nodes act in a similar way to the core Node-RED Link nodes - but can be used to send and receive messages between different Node-RED instances and devices.

 Whilst these nodes are published under the Apache-2.0 license, they can only be used with an instance of the FlowFuse platform with an active EE license applied.